-- applies to all school staff, boarding premises staff, volunteers and contractors (whether or not they work in direct contact with students) and to College Board members where indicated - applies in all physical and online school environments used by students during or outside of school hours, including boarding premises and other locations provided for a student's use (for example, a school camp) and those provided through third-party providers
+- applies to all school staff, boarding premises staff, volunteers and contractors (whether or not they work in direct contact with students) and to College Board members where indicated - applies in all physical and online school environments used by students during or outside of school hours, including boarding premises and other locations provided for a student's use (for example, a school camp) and those provided through third-party providers - should be read together with the College's Child Safety Code of Conduct and all other child safety and wellbeing policies and procedures.

-&lt;sup>1 Implementing the Child Safe Standards - Managing the Risk of Child Abuse in Schools and School Boarding Premises, Ministerial Order No. 1359 made pursuant to the Education and Training Reform Act 2006 (Vic) operative from 1 July 2022.
+1 Implementing the Child Safe Standards - Managing the Risk of Child Abuse in Schools and School Boarding Premises, Ministerial Order No. 1359 made pursuant to the Education and Training Reform Act 2006 (Vic) operative from 1 July 2022.
 The Child Safe Standards are as gazetted by the Minister for Child Protection pursuant to the Child Wellbeing and Safety Act 2005 (Vic).